End of Life Options

 What about the medication?

-There are several medications that your prescribing physician will discuss with you.
+There are several medications that your volunteer and your prescribing physician will discuss with you.

-- You must be able to self-administer the medication either by swallowing or by using a feeding tube;
+- You must be able to self-administer the medication, either by swallowing or by self-administering a feeding tube

 How is End of Life Choices Oregon involved?